MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 ## Phase 2: Migrate

-With their assessment complete Contoso needs to identify tools to move their apps, data, and infrastructure to Azure.
+With their assessment complete Contoso needs to identify tools to move their applications, data, and infrastructure to Azure.

 ### Migration strategies